lshtm-genomics/omics-course/docs/advanced/third-generation-sequencing.md

 tablet
 ```

-Using the below animation as a guide, open up tablet and load the sorted.bam and the reference.fasta files, then click on the ‘contig’ in the pane on the left side of the screen.
+Using the below animation as a guide, open up tablet and load the alignment.bam and the reference.fasta files, then click on the ‘contig’ in the pane on the left side of the screen.
 You will see a loading bar, then the alignment will be shown.
 In the left ‘contig’ pane you will fine some metrics associated with this dataset.

 ![ngs8](../img/ngs8.gif)